testingatswt/laravel-interview/README.md

 The Car Solutions owns multiple workshops located at different locations with different working hours.

-The company is currently building a platform for its admin staff in order to schedule booking appointments with different workshops.
+The company is currently building a platform for its admin staff in view all data

 Whenever a client called in to schedule for an appointment.
-The admin staff needs to be able to check the availability of the workshops, make recommendations and also create a new appointment.
+The admin staff needs to be able create a new appointment.

-The staff at the workshop will need to have access to the appointments on daily basis in order to prepare the required parts and tools.

 ## Your task

 Create pages that allows the admin staff to:

-#### Clients Page
+#### View Clients Page
 1. List down all the clients
     - It has a table with following columns
         - Name